-- 1. The type of vaccine (what you are being vaccinated for). - o Some vaccines are considered medical benefits.
-(See the Medical Benefits Chart (what is covered and what you pay) in Chapter 4). - Other vaccines are considered Part D drugs.
-You can find these vaccines listed in the plan's List of Covered Drugs (Formulary).

-2. Where you get the vaccine.

-o The vaccine itself may be dispensed by a pharmacy or provided by the doctor's office.

-3. Who gives you the vaccine.

-o A pharmacist may give the vaccine in the pharmacy or another provider may give it in the doctor's office.
+- 1. Whether the vaccine is recommended for adults by an organization called the Advisory Committee or Immunization Practices (ACIP). - o Most adult Part D vaccinations are recommended by ACIP and cost you nothing. - 2.
+Where you get the vaccine. - The vaccine itself may be dispensed by a pharmacy or provided by the doctor's office. - 3.
+Who gives you the vaccine. - A pharmacist or another provider may give the vaccine in the pharmacy.
+Alternatively, a provider may give it in the doctor's office.

-What you pay at the time you get the Part D vaccination can vary depending on the circumstances and what Drug Stage you are in.
+What you pay at the time you get the Part D vaccination can vary depending on the circumstances and what drug payment stage you are in.

-- Sometimes when you get a vaccination, you have to pay for the entire cost for both the vaccine itself and the cost for the provider to give you the vaccine.
-You can ask our plan to pay you back for our share of the cost. - Other times, when you get a vaccination, you will pay only your share of the cost under your Part D benefit.
+• Sometimes when you get a vaccination, you have to pay for the entire cost for both the vaccine itself and the cost for the provider to give you the vaccine.
+You can ask our plan to pay you back for our share of the cost.
+For most adult Part D vaccines, this means you will be reimbursed the entire cost you paid.

+• Other times, when you get a vaccination, you will pay only your share of the cost under your Part D benefit.
+For most adult Part D vaccines, you will pay nothing.